Skymark Airlines: Former fleet

+In the past, Skymark Airlines has previously operated the following aircraft types:

 Fleet development

 Previously, Skymark operated seven Boeing 767-200 and Boeing 767-300 widebody aircraft between 1998 and 2005.
 Some 767 fuselages were painted in special "billboard" liveries advertising third-party companies, including Yahoo Japan, Microsoft, J-Phone and USEN Japan.
 The six 767s acquired by Skymark carried registrations JA767A to JA767F; the seventh, JA8255, was leased from All Nippon Airways from 2003 to 2004.

 Under Nishikubo, Skymark began acquiring new Boeing 737-800 narrowbody aircraft in 2005 and eventually retired the 767 from its fleet in 2009.

 Skymark ceased flying the A330 and most of the 737s during its bankruptcy in 2015.
 All A380 orders from Skymark were rescinded as well, although All Nippon Airways proceeded to take three of the five original orders.
 The two remaining Skymark A380s that were placed into long-term storage following their production were taken up by Emirates.

 Frequent flyer program

 Skymark planned to introduce a frequent-flyer program in January 2014 to coincide with the launch of its premium domestic service, though the induction of the program was delayed in December 2013 in order to focus on preparing for international service, before being postponed indefinitely.
 While the airline does not retain its own frequent-flyer program, Skymark has provided award seats to members of the Delta Air Lines SkyMiles program since June 2011, although the two airlines do not codeshare, nor can Skymark flights be used to accrue under Delta's SkyMiles program.